opencog/learn/scm/README.md

                           grammatical classes.
 * __agglo-rank.scm__      Agglomerative clustering.
 Loops over all words, creating clusters.
-* __gram-projective.scm__ Code that merges pairs of words into a new cluster, or merges a single word into an existing cluster.
 * __export-disjuncts.scm__ Export grammatical classes to Link Grammar.